A short description of the post.

 max_min_15 <- bind_rows(max_15_emitters,min_15_emitters)

-max_min_15 %>% write_csv("max_min_15.csv")#comma seperated values
+max_min_15 to 3 file formatsmax_min_15 %>% write_csv("max_min_15.csv")#comma seperated values

 max_min_15 %>% write_tsv("max_min_15.tsv") # tab seperated